A Guide for Visiting Sugarloaf Mountain in Rio de Janeiro: 4 Different Options

 I will say, I was surprised by how developed the platforms on both of the mountains were.
 This was not just some quick, utilitarian stop – it was almost a full-on mall.

-There were multiple shops (including a tattoo shop – we thought that was kind of funny), cafes, bars, and dessert shops, murals, eating areas, chairs to sit, and an open air stage for music, and just overall a vibe that made you want to stay and hang out for a while.
+There were multiple shops, cafes, bars, and dessert shops, murals, eating areas, chairs to sit, an open air stage for music, and just overall a vibe that made you want to stay and hang out for a while.
 (Although unsurprisingly, food prices were about double what you’d see down in the city.)
+This is a nice place to enjoy some traditional Brazilian foods in Rio.

 Be prepared that there can be a significant line on the cable car return, especially towards the end of the evening.